The moment of truth: I needed to become a better copywriter.

 And if you’re considering the possibility of becoming a copywriter …check out this affordable course, Become A Copywriter.
 It’s the only course that shows you how to improve your skills (or start from scratch) an how to market yourself as a copywriter, whether you go free lance or choose another business model.

-If you’d like to become a copywriter (or just write better copy), there’s no substitute for one-on-one copy coaching.
-Don’t miss this opportunity to write copy that sounds like you have a pro copywriter on speed dial.
-You’ll get the copywriting course included as a bonus!
+If you’d like to become a copywriter (or just write better copy), there’s no substitute for one-on-one consulting.
+Check out the Copy Makeover Consultation.
+Mention this post and you’ll get the copywriting course included as a bonus.